 Fine, so how exactly does repository history relate to the graph?
 Well, it all comes down to the child-parent relationships between commits.
 For example, if you execute the command

 git log master, it gives you a list of commits in reverse chronological order.
 The most recent commit (i.e.,

 master branch) is followed by its parents, which in turn is followed by its parents and so on.
 The directed acyclic graph guarantees that any given commit has a finite number of ancestors: If you traverse through a commit’s chain of ancestors, you have to hit a root commit eventually.
 Therefore,

 The crucial point of this article is the following: There’s nothing in the definition of the directed acyclic graph forbidding the existence of multiple root commits.
 As a matter of fact, that’s precisely what makes orphaned branches possible.

 Most repositories have a history resembling the following:

-As you can see, most commits have exactly one parent commit.
-The only exceptions
+As you can see, most commits have precisely one parent commit.
+The only exceptions are

 a (root commit with zero parents) and